acmi-lab/PU_learning/README.md

 We provide a set of scripts to run experiments.
 See scripts folder for details.
 We provide paper results in paper_results folder and the corresponding code for plots in plot_helper.

 ## License
-This repository is licensed under the terms of the [MIT non-commercial License](LICENSE).
+This repository is licensed under the terms of the [Apache-2.0 License](LICENSE).

 ## Questions?